MicrosoftDocs/defender-docs/defender-endpoint/device-health-microsoft-defender-antivirus-health.md

 ## Report access permissions

-To access the Device health and antivirus compliance report in the Microsoft 365 Security dashboard, the following permissions are required:
+To access the Device health and antivirus compliance report in the Microsoft Defender portal, the following permissions are required:

 | Permission name | Permission type |
 |:---|:---|
 | View Data | Threat and vulnerability management (TVM) |

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 To Assign these permissions:

-1. Sign in to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender XDR</a> using account with Security administrator or Global administrator role assigned.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a> using account with Security administrator or Global administrator role assigned.

 1. In the navigation pane, select **Settings** \> **Endpoints** \> **Roles** (under **Permissions**).

 1. Select the role you'd like to edit.

 1. Select **Edit**.

 1. In **Edit role**, on the **General** tab, in **Role name**, type a name for the role.

 1. In **Description** type a brief summary of the role.

 1. In **Permissions**, select **View Data**, and under **View Data** select **Threat and vulnerability management** (TVM).

 For more information about user role management, see [Create and manage roles for role-based access control](user-roles.md).